 The maritime industry needs more women, particularly in leadership roles.
 The World Maritime University (WMU) and IMO have published a book to highlight the achievements of women in the maritime sector.

-- is a compilation of scientific papers presented at the ‘Maritime Women: Global Leadership’ international conference hosted by WMU last year, in cooperation with IMO.
+- is a compilation of scientific papers presented at the ‘Maritime Women: Global Leadership’ international conference hosted by WMU in 2014.
+You can read abstracts

 Making Waves - film